microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

     This provides information on how much microplastic was detected per collection, and enables comparisons of microplastic load with other work to better understand how much plastic is in coastal and marine environments, and whether levels can change in space and time.
 Reporting units (e.g., MPs/m<sup>3</sup>, MPs/area or MPs/transect) should be considered during the sampling design phase and checked for applicability to the research question.
 Although reporting units are often related to specific research goals, providing supplementary information with the raw data or transformed data in complementary units is recommended to allow broadscale comparisons among studies.

 2. **Physical characteristics**
-    This provides information about the types of microplastics present in the environment and is essential given the diversity of microplastic, shapes, sizes and colours.
+    This provides information about the types of microplastics present in the environment and is essential given the diversity of microplastic, types, sizes and colours.
 This information can provide both knowledge on risks associated with the presence of different microplastic types and assist managers in making informed decisions to reduce the input of key plastic items into waterways.

 3. **Chemical characteristics**
     This provides information on polymer type, the presence of additives, and other chemicals, as well as potential evidence of weathering (e.g., age, biofilm, degradation).